dwrobel/flatcam/README.md

 =================================================

+11.05.2019

+- fixed issue in camlib.CNCjob.generate_from_excellon_by_tool() in the drill path optimization algorithm selection when selecting the MH algorithm.
+The new API's for Google OR-tools required some changes and also the time parameter can be now just an integer therefore I modified the GUI

 10.05.2019

 - Gerber Editor - working in conversion to the new data format
 - made sure that only units toggle done in Edit -> Preferences will toggle the data in Preferences.
-THe menu entry Edit -> Toggle Units and the shortcut key 'Q' will change only the display units in the app
+The menu entry Edit -> Toggle Units and the shortcut key 'Q' will change only the display units in the app
 - optimized Transform tool

 9.05.2019